Greeks in North Macedonia

-Greeks in North Macedonia (Macedonian: Грци во Северна Македонија /mk/) form a small community numbering 294 individuals per 2021 census.
+Greeks in North Macedonia form a small community numbering 294 individuals per 2021 census.

-History
+Modern history

+Late Ottoman era

+There is a historical controversy that stems from the rise of nationalism in the Ottoman Empire during late 19th and early 20th century Ottoman era statistical treatment of Aromanian-speaking and Slavic-speaking population groups in the area, which partially used to identify themselves as Greeks as part of the Rum millet.
+A number of the Hellenic Macedonian Committee's chieftains and fighters during the Macedonian Struggle originated from North Macedonia.

+A large number of Aromanian and Slavic-speakers with Greek identity left the region after the Balkan Wars (1912–1913) and First World War (1914–1918) and settled in Greek Macedonia.

 Refugees from the Greek Civil War

+A number of Greek communists fled from Greece to Yugoslav Macedonia as political refugees, due to the defeat of the Democratic Army of Greece at the Greek Civil War.
+Today in North Macedonia live mostly their descendants.

+21st century

 Greeks are mainly settled now in the cities of Gevgelija (Γευγελή, Gevgelī́) and Bitola (Μοναστήρι, Monastī́ri).
 Today this community is a remnant from the times of Communist Yugoslavia.
-Then many Greek communists fled Greece due to the Greek Civil War as political refugees.
-Today here live mostly their descendants.

 Ethnologue cites Greek as an "immigrant language" in North Macedonia.
 In 2002, 422 individuals declared themselves as Greeks in the census.
-The 2021 census recorded only 294 individuals declaring their ethnicity as Greek.
+The 2021 census recorded 294 individuals declaring their ethnicity as Greek.

-Trivia

-There is a historical controversy surrounding a Greek minority within North Macedonia, that stems from the late 19th and early 20th century Ottoman era statistical treatment of Aromanian and Slavic-speaking population groups in the area, which partially used to identify themselves as Greeks as part of the Rum millet.
-A large number of Aromanians and Slavic-speakers with Greek identity left the region after the Balkan Wars (1912–1913) and First World War (1914–1918) and settled in Greece.

 Notable historical personalities

-The following Aromanian and Slavic people were born during Ottoman times in what is today North Macedonia and identified as Greek after the rise of nationalism in the Ottoman Empire:
+The following Aromanian and Slavic speakers were born during Ottoman times in what is today North Macedonia and identified as Greek after the rise of nationalism in the Ottoman Empire: